128technology/docs/docs/intro_installation_azure.md

 ![Plans](/img/platforms_azure_programmatically.png)

-Close the "Configure Programmatic Deployment" window, click on the tab "Plans + Pricing" and lastly copy to the clipboard the URL of the "Conductor" template located in the field "URL".
-Lastly launch the template running the following command:
+Close the "Configure Programmatic Deployment" window.
+Click on the tab "Plans + Pricing".
+Copy the URL of the "Conductor" template located in the field "URL" to the clipboard.
+Launch the template running the following command:

 ```
 New-AzResourceGroupDeployment -ResourceGroupName <your-resource-group-name> `